Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Introduction

-We consider oversampling of \deim in the specific setting where evaluations of the nonlinear terms are polluted with noise.
+We consider \gpod in the specific setting where samples are polluted with noise.
 Noise is here to be understood in general terms, including perturbations that are typically modeled via random noise such as in turbulence, see, e.g., \cite{StochTurbulence}.
-It has been discussed in \cite{Mula} that the $L_2$ error of \deim approximations can grow with the dimension of the \deim space in presence of noise.
-Furthermore, the work \cite{Mula} proposes oversampling as a possible remedy and demonstrates on numerical results that oversampling stabilizes \deim, i.e., that the error of the oversampled \deim does not increase with the dimension of the \deim space.
-We also build on the vast oversampling literature \cite{AstWWB04,AstWWB08,ZimW16,carlberg2011efficient,Carlberg2013,BeckettZhouMSThesis,2017arXiv170107569M}.
-Our contribution is a probabilistic analysis that proves that in expectation with high probability oversampling avoids the increase of the $L_2$ error with the dimension of the \deim space.
-For the analysis, we rely primarily on the work by Balzano et al.~\cite{5513344} and on the work by Cohen et al.~\cite{Cohen2013} that provide approximation results for least-squares approximations, which we apply to oversampled \deim approximations.
-We then discuss two deterministic oversampling strategies and demonstrate with numerical results that a lower error with oversampling and regression is achieved compared to classical \deim that interpolates the nonlinear terms.
+It has been discussed in \cite{Mula} that the $L_2$ error of \ddeim approximations can grow with the dimension of the \ddeim space in presence of noise.
+The work \cite{Mula} proposes taking more sampling points than the dimension of the \ddeim space as a possible remedy and demonstrates on numerical results that this gives more stable results than \ddeim, i.e., that the error does not increase with the \ddeim dimension.
+We build on the vast literature on \gpod and related methods \cite{AstWWB04,AstWWB08,ZimW16,carlberg2011efficient,Carlberg2013,BeckettZhouMSThesis,2017arXiv170107569M}.
+Our contribution is a probabilistic analysis that proves that in expectation with high probability \gpod with oversampling avoids the increase of the $L_2$ error with the dimension of the reduced space.
+For the analysis, we follow the work by Balzano et al.~\cite{5513344} and the work by Cohen et al.~\cite{Cohen2013} that provide approximation results for least-squares approximations, which we apply to \gpod with oversampling.
+Extensions to the work by Cohen et al. \cite{Cohen2013} have been introduced in \cite{MIGLIORATI2015167,refId0}.
+We then discuss a deterministic oversampling strategy and demonstrate with numerical results that a lower error with \gpod is achieved in the presence of noise compared to \ddeim that interpolates the nonlinear terms.

-The structure of the paper is as follows.
-Section~\ref{sec:Prelim} briefly reviews \deim in the context of model reduction and numerically demonstrates on a toy example that \deim approximations are unstable if the nonlinear function evaluations are polluted with noise.
-Section~\ref{sec:Noise} and Section~\ref{sec:ODEIM} analyze oversampling \deim and prove that oversampling avoids the stability issue in expectation with high probability.
-Section~\ref{sec:DetSampling} introduces two deterministic oversampling strategies, which are then shown to achieve more accurate reduced models than classical \deim in Section~\ref{sec:NumRes}.
+The structure of the paper is as follows. \Cref{sec:Prelim} briefly reviews \deim in the context of model reduction and numerically demonstrates on a toy example that \deim approximations are unstable if the nonlinear function evaluations are polluted with noise. \Cref{sec:Noise} and \Cref{sec:ODEIM} analyze \gpod with randomized samples and prove that oversampling avoids the stability issue in expectation with high probability. \Cref{sec:DetSampling} introduces a deterministic sampling strategy, which is then shown to achieve more accurate reduced models than \ddeim in \Cref{sec:NumRes}.